wlsf82/protractor-helper/README.md

 });
 ```

-### Example using protractor-helper module
+### Example using the protractor-helper module

-And the same test would be written as below, using the protractor-helper library.
+The same test could be written as below, using the protractor-helper library.

 ```
 const protractorHelper = require("protractor-helper");